 Before bringing a new puppy into your house, ensure that they are not suffering from any health issues.
 Check for distemper, parvovirus, adenovirus (canine hepatitis), and rabies vaccination status.
 Your vet might ask you for additional vaccines, including Parainfluenza, Canine Parainfluenza, and Bordetella.
 Some of these answers will already be answered if you adopt from a licensed breeder.
 Your vet should also examine the following points:

-There should be proper examination to prevent flea and ticks in furs.
+- There should be proper examination to prevent fleas and ticks in furs.

 In the beginning, prevent ER trips and keep an eye on the puppy’s condition to prevent health issues.